lalananya/obscureBST/Readme.md

    Inserted element is the root, and by splaying we get the node to which the new element will be pointing to.

 3. Red Black Tree

+   To Balance, we use recoloring and rotation

+   Recoloring meaning : change the color of the node, if it is red, then change it to black **------------------------LOGIC** insert the node like we insert in binary tree, assign the color as 'red' if the node is root, change the color to 'black' if the node is not root, check it's parent color (after insertion ofcourse)
+        = if the parent node is black let it be,
+        = if the parent node is red, (conflict) then to resolve conflict we have to check the ancestors, it must be alternate in color, immediate parent color (from red - change it to black), then it's parent if black , change to red
+                make sure it follows, but also make sure the root must be black if red check, it's immediate parent color is black ( no conflict)

 4. AA Tree